Manuscript Sections and Organization

 Author names and affiliations

-On the title page, write author names in the following order:
+On the title page of your submission, enter author names of the manuscript.
+Write author names in the following order:

-Each author on the list must have an affiliation.
-The affiliation includes department, university, or organizational affiliation and its location, including city, state/province (if applicable), and country.
+Each author listed must have an affiliation.
+The affiliation can include department, university, or organizational affiliation.
+Please include city, state/province (if applicable), and country.

-If an author has multiple affiliations, enter all affiliations on the title page only.
-In the submission system, enter only the preferred or primary affiliation.
-Author affiliations will be listed in the typeset PDF article in the same order that authors are listed in the submission.
+If an author has multiple affiliations, enter them all on the title page only.
+In the BHTY submission system, enter only the preferred or primary affiliation.
+Author affiliations will be listed in the same order they are listed in the submission file.

-The submitting author is automatically designated as the corresponding author in the submission system.
-The corresponding author is the primary contact for the journal office and the only author able to view or change the manuscript while it is under editorial consideration.
+The submitting author will be designated as the corresponding author in the submission system.
+Corresponding authors act as BHTY's primary submission contact and the only author able to view or change the manuscript while it is under editorial review.

 To qualify for authorship, all contributors must meet at least one of the seven core contributions (conceptualization, methodology, software, validation, formal analysis, investigation, data curation), as well as at least one of the writing contributions (original draft preparation, review and editing).
 Authors may also satisfy the other remaining contributions; however, these alone will not qualify them for authorship.

 Contributions will be published with the final article, and they should accurately reflect contributions to the work.
-The submitting author is responsible for completing this information at submission, and we expect that all authors will have reviewed, discussed, and agreed to their individual contributions ahead of this time.
+The submitting author is responsible for completing this information at submission.
+BHTY expects all authors will have reviewed, discussed, and agreed to their individual contributions/roles.

-All authors will be contacted via email at submission to ensure that they are aware of and approve the submission of the manuscript, its content, authorship, and order of authorship.
-Articles will not be published unless all authors have provided their assent to publication.
+All authors will be contacted via email at submission to ensure that they are aware of and approve the submission of the manuscript.

 The cover letter should address the following questions: